 What will it look like for you to follow Jesus?
 Don’t be afraid, Disciples are not just fans, they leave and follow.
 And finally, the fourth word: Catch others.
 Be fishers of men.

-As followers of Jesus, we have a mission to see other people become followers of Jesus.
+As followers of Jesus, we have a mission to invite other people become followers of Jesus.
 I believe this has been a missing component to many Christians’ lives.
 We learned the “I will make you fishers of men” song as kids, but we rarely take that teaching seriously.
 Simply put, it is part and parcel of being a disciple that you and I will help other people become disciples.

 What will it look like for you to take on the work of a disciple to help other people become disciples?
 At the outset Jesus gave them a vision for what following him meant.
 It meant that followers of Jesus get more people to become followers of Jesus.
 That’s what the fisher of men comment was all about.